 Romance Languages The courses in Romance Languages are designed for those students who come to St. Thomas University and wish to have either a general knowledge of two or more Romance Languages and Literatures (French, Italian, Latin, and Spanish), or to acquire a Major in two Romance Languages and Literatures (French and Spanish).
-ROML 3913 Contemporary Literary Analysis is compulsory for all students pursuing a Double Major in French and Spanish or honouring in French or Spanish.
-Double Major in French and Spanish Language students should consider the option of pursuing a Double Major in French and Spanish.
+Double Major in French and Spanish and Latin American Studies Language students should consider the option of pursuing a Double Major in French and Spanish and Latin American Studies.
 The Double Major is attractive to students who are interested in developing strong oral and written proficiency in two major international languages sharing a commonality in their Latin based origins.
 The Double Major is useful for students wishing to further their studies in such areas as education, translation, foreign affairs, journalism, law, management, public relations and international development.
-Double Major in French and Spanish Requirements Students who plan to pursue a Double Major in French and Spanish must satisfy the requirements for majoring in French (36 credits) and in Spanish (36 credits).
-ROML 3913 Contemporary Literary Analysis (3 cr.) is a required course for the Double Major in French and Spanish and can be cross-listed from one language to the other.
-The completion of the following courses is required for a Double Major: French Students wishing to complete a Major program in French must complete at least 36 credit hours of courses from either Module 1 Langue française and/or Module 2 Civilisation du monde francophone.
-Of the 36 credit hours for the Major, - 1. at least 12 credit hours must be from Module 2 courses at the 3000 level. - 2. at least 3 credit hours must be at the 4000 level.
+Double Major in French and Spanish and Latin American Studies Requirements Students who plan to pursue a Double Major in French and Spanishand Latin American Studies must satisfy the requirements for majoring in French (36 credits) and in Spanish and Latin American Studies (36 credits).
+These credits can be cross-listed from one language to the other.
+In addition, students are required to take 3 credit hours at the second or third year level in another language, such as Latin or Italian, or 3 credit hours at the second or third year level in a relevant course in another discipline.
+Prior to selecting a course to fulfill this requirement, students must seek approval from the Romance Languages Department.
+The completion of the following courses is required for the Double Major: French Students wishing to complete a Major program in French must complete at least 36 credits hours of courses from either Module 1 Langue française and/or Module 2 Civilisation du monde francophone.
+Of the 36 credit hours for the Major, 1.
+At least 12 credit hours must be from Module 2 courses at the 3000 level: FREN 3603, FREN 3613, FREN 3623, FREN 3633 and FREN 3643.
+2. At least 3 credit hours must be at the 4000 level.